Goulette History, Family Crest & Coats of Arms

 Jacques Goulet, born in 1615, son of Thomas and Antoinette (née Feillard), married Marguerite Mullier, born in 1631, daughter of Jean and Catherine (née Chauvin), at Poterie Orne, Perche, France on 21st November 1645.
 Later in the 17th century they travelled together to the New World and settled at the mill of M. Juchereau des Chatelets.
 Jacques passed away on 26th November 1688 and was buried at Ange-Gardien, Quebec.

-Important Dates for the Goulette family
+Early History of the Goulette family

 This web page shows only a small excerpt of our Goulette research.
 Another 42 words (3 lines of text) covering the years 1728, 1799, 1742 and 1820 are included under the topic Early Goulette History in all our PDF Extended History products and printed products wherever possible.